 A cup of molten chocolaty goodness is one of the best ways to thaw out and warm up—in fact, it's one of the best things about winter in NYC.
 We took on the heinous job of running around Manhattan taste-testing hot chocolate (don't say we've never done anything for you) and narrowed it down to 14 of our favorites.
 These spots are definitely worth the brief trip out into the cold, so read on for our recommendations for cafes and restaurants that have turned hot cocoa sipping into a not-to-be-missed experience.

 Find more great eats and sweets in our NYC Restaurant Guide for Families.
 If you'd rather stay in, we've got another treat: Follow this recipe for how to make hot chocolate bombs in five easy steps.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 80 Spring Street at Crosby Street

-Good, basic hot chocolate to go, and it’s not so hot that it can’t be downed quickly.
-The serving sizes are generous so there is plenty to share, but it's a no-frills, whipped-cream free cup.
+Balthazar Bakery offers good, basic hot chocolate to-go, and it’s not so hot that it can’t be downed quickly.
+The serving sizes are generous, so there is plenty to share, but it's a no-frills, whipped-cream-free cup.

 1226 Lexington Avenue at 83rd Street